Mandatory requirements

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for nuclear medicine technologists to ensure you can successfully meet the occupational requirements for the program and profession.

-You will complete three practicum placements during this program.
+You will complete required practicum placements during this program.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.

-Some seats in this program are reserved for applicants currently residing in Saskatchewan and Manitoba via our interprovincial health training agreements.
-Some intakes are exclusively for these applicants.
-Limited space is available.
+Some seats in each intake of this program are reserved for applicants currently residing in Saskatchewan and Manitoba via our interprovincial health training agreements.

 Upon successful completion of this program, you’ll be awarded a SAIT Nuclear Medicine Technology diploma.